 Coal project near Bryce Canyon National Park draws lawsuit

-SALT LAKE CITY (AP) — Environmental organizations are suing the Trump administration over the approval of two coal mining projects in southern Utah, including one near a national park.
+SALT LAKE CITY (AP) — Environmental organizations are suing the Trump administration over the approval a coal-mining project near a national park in southern Utah.

 The U.S. Department of the Interior declined to comment on the lawsuit.

-The Interior announced the mining projects earlier this year in a new release declaring "the war on coal is over" and touting new jobs they would create.
+Interior announced the mining project earlier this year, declaring "the war on coal is over" and touting new jobs that would be created.

-Conservation groups are particularly worried about a project on land about 10 miles west of Bryce Canyon National Park that they say could impact air quality and clear and dark night skies.
+Conservation groups say the project on land about 10 miles west of Bryce Canyon National Park that they say could impact air quality and clear night skies.